River Wye

-The River Wye (/wai/; Afon Gwy [ɡʊɨ̯]) is the fourth-longest river in the UK, stretching some 250 km from its source on Plynlimon in mid Wales to the Severn estuary.
-For much of its length the river forms part of the border between England and Wales.
-The Wye Valley (lower part) is designated an Area of Outstanding Natural Beauty.
-The Wye is important for nature conservation and recreation, but is severely affected by pollution.
+The River Wye (/wai/; Afon Gwy [ɡʊɨ̯]) is the fourth-longest river in the UK, stretching some 250 km from its source on Plynlimon in Mid Wales to the Severn Estuary.
+The lower reaches of the river form part of the border between England and Wales.
+The Wye Valley (lower part) is designated a National Landscape (formerly an Area of Outstanding Natural Beauty).
+The Wye is important for nature conservation and recreation, but is affected by pollution.